johnchang74/davidsalon_react/README.md

 You're about to initialize a Firebase project in this directory:

-  /opt/davidsalon_react
+/Users/johnchang/dev/davidsalon_react

 Before we get started, keep in mind:

-  * You are currently outside your home directory
-  * You are initializing in an existing Firebase project directory
+- You are initializing within an existing Firebase project directory

-?
-Which Firebase CLI features do you want to set up for this folder?
-Press Space to select features, then Enter to confirm y our choices.
-Hosting: Configure and deploy Firebase Hosting sites

 === Project Setup

 First, let's associate this project directory with a Firebase project.
 You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default project.

-i  .firebaserc already has a default project, using david-kim-aveda-salon.
+i Using project david-kim-aveda-salon (david-kim-aveda-salon)

 === Hosting Setup